shapeyourbits/online-indicator-for-twitch/readme.txt

 A discreet method to highlight your live twitch stream.
 Works with most themes and looks good out of the box and entirely customisable.

-=After installation you'll need to enter your Twitch channel name, and your secret Client ID.= You can create a client ID at <a href="https://dev.twitch.tv/console/apps/create">Twitch Dev Console</a>
+=After installation you'll need to enter your Twitch channel name.=
-We suggest using the Category: "Website Integration" and the OAuth URL: localhost

 You can customise the following settings, with a live preview of your changes using the Appearance Customiser built into WordPress:

-* How often to check if the channel is online.
 * Whether to hide the indicator when the channel is offline.
 * Whether to open the stream in a new window if clicked.
 * The text to display when Live.